 The September 2017 issue focuses on political uncertainty and its impact on economic growth in the SADC region – What is the current political economy context in SADC? what is the source of uncertainty? what is the historical context behind the uncertainties? what are the drivers and key role players in the SADC growth story?
-The PESA Regional Integration Monitor, September 2017 examines some of these questions.

 Private interests leveraging political influence undermine consistency in policy-making and implementation, creating economic uncertainty.
 This further contributes to a deceleration of growth and development, inflating disunity and mistrust in the government, and heightened reservations from international investors and the global community.